Adaptive sampling accelerates the hybrid deviational particle simulations: Preliminaries and background

-explicitly removing the collisions $Q(m,m)$ of the equilibrium parts, where $h_{\pm} = \frac{1}{2}\left(|h|\pm h\right)$ gives the positive/negative part.
-Here the notation $\tilde{f}$ is used to distinguish it from the desired solution $f = m+f_p-f_n$ in Eq.~\eqref{f decom}.
-It is introduced in HDP as a coarse approximation of $f$ and used in simulating collisions $Q(\tilde{f}, f_p)$ and $Q(\tilde{f}, f_n)$.
-The distribution $\tilde{f}$ is represented by F-particles and the set of these particles at $\bx_k$ and time $t$ is denoted as $\mathbb{F}_k(t)$, the size of which is $N_{f,k}$.
+Eq.~\eqref{eff num} can be obtained by taking $\varphi \equiv 1$ in Eq.~\eqref{fpn weak}.
 A key ingredient is that F-particles are not necessary to be a very accurate approximation of $f$, and one only needs $N_{f,k}\geq N_{p,k}+N_{n,k}$ to ensure there are enough F-particles to simulate collisions $Q(\tilde{f}, f_p)$ and $Q(\tilde{f}, f_n)$.
 An error analysis shows that F-particles introduces a negligible error (see Section~3.3 in \cite{Yan2015}).
 Eq.~\eqref{eqs decom} guides the evolution of the F-particles, P-particles and N-particles in a prediction–correction manner.
 The F-particles act as a prediction of $f$, and they are still simulated by the TA method.
 As corrections, P-particles and N-particles contain two parts in their evolution: One is collisions with F particles, simulated using the TA method; the other is sampling new particles from the source term

 Algorithm \ref{HDP alg} exhibits the pseudo-code of the HDP method.
 We focus on the main steps of HDP.
-There are some other steps (such as enforcing conservation and particle resampling to alleviate the growth of the particle number \cite{Yan2015, Yan2016}) for which HDP-AS and HDP are consistent and are not listed in Algorithm~\ref{HDP alg} for brevity.
+There are some other steps (such as enforcing conservation and particle resampling to alleviate the growth of the particle number \cite{Yan2015, Yan2016}) for which HDP-AS and HDP are consistent and are not listed in Algorithm \ref{HDP alg} for brevity.

 The acceptance-rejection sampling (see Figure~\ref{fig piecewise accrej}) was adopted to sample new P-particles and N-particles respectively from $\Delta m_k(\bv)_{+}$ and $\Delta m_k(\bv)_{-}$ required by Algorithm~\ref{HDP alg} \cite{Yan2015, Yan2016}.
 Suppose that $|\Delta m_k(\bv)|$ has an upper bound $\widehat{ \Delta m_k}(\bv)$ satisfying $| \Delta m_k(\bv)|\leq \widehat{ \Delta m_k}(\bv)$.
 One can sample particles from $\widehat{ \Delta m_k}(\bv) / \int_{\mathbb{R}^3} \widehat{ \Delta m_k}(\bv) \D\bv$.
 For one particle with coordinate $\bv_0$, accept it with probability $ |\Delta m_k(\bv_0)|/\widehat{ \Delta m_k}(\bv_0)$ and label it a P or N particle in accordance with the sign of $ \Delta m_k(\bv_0)$.
 There are two prerequisites for such acceptance-rejection sampling to be efficient: (a) The upper bound function $\widehat{ \Delta m_k}(\bv)$ is easy to sample, and (b) the acceptance probability $|\Delta m_k(\bv)|/\widehat{ \Delta m_k}(\bv)$ is high.
 However, (a) and (b) are usually not compatible.
 If $\Delta m_k(\bv)$ is a general function and $\widehat{ \Delta m_k}(\bv)$ is a readily sampled probability density, then the gap between them is usually relatively large, which will lead to the low acceptance probability $|\Delta m_k(\bv)|/\widehat{ \Delta m_k}(\bv)$.
 This also constitutes the main reason why we try to develop an adaptive sampling strategy for the HDP simulations.